operand/agency/README.md

 Agency is a python library that provides a minimal framework for creating agent-integrated systems.

-The library enables you to connect agents with software systems and human users by defining actions, callbacks, and access policies making it easy to integrate, monitor, and control your agents.
+The library provides an easy to use API that enables you to connect intelligent agents with software systems and human users, making it simple to integrate, monitor, and control your agent system.

-Agency handles the communication details and allows discovering and invoking actions across parties, automatically handling things such as reporting exceptions, enforcing access restrictions, and more.
+Agency's design allows you to flexibly experiment and build to your requirements.
+Once you've found an architecture that works, you can scale it out to your needs.

 ## Features